 The long-term goal of the Molecular Neuropharmacology Section is the characterization of neurotransmitter receptor-mediated information transduction, and its regulation, across neuronal membranes.
 The primary model systems under investigation are those neurotransmitter receptors that are linked to their signal transduction pathways via guanine nucleotide binding regulatory (G) proteins with specific emphasis on dopamine receptor subtypes.
 Specific G proteins have been shown to link these receptors to the activation and inhibition of various nucleotide cyclases, phospholipases, and several ion channels.
 In order to characterize these receptors at the biochemical and molecular levels and study their regulation, there are several ongoing interrelated lines of research.
-Such projects include investigating receptor structure/function/pharmacology relationships, receptor-effector coupling mechanisms, G protein interactions, and molecular mechanisms of receptor desensitization and intracellular trafficking.
+Such projects include investigating receptor structure/function/pharmacology relationships, receptor-effector coupling mechanisms, G protein and beta-arrestin interactions, and molecular mechanisms of receptor desensitization and intracellular trafficking.
 We are also interested in using high throughput screening approaches to develop novel ligands for modulating dopamine receptor expression and signaling.
-These ligands may prove useful in the development of novel pharmacological therapies for treating numerous neurological and psychiatric disorders associated with aberrant dopaminergic signaling.
+Novel modulator compounds have been identified for D1, D2, and D3 receptor subtypes and are in various stages of development into drug candidates.
+These compounds may prove useful for novel pharmacological therapies for treating numerous neurological and psychiatric disorders associated with aberrant dopaminergic signaling.

 Related Scientific Focus Areas

 This page was last updated on Friday, July 28, 2023